DannyBoyNYC/5-D3-bar-chart/readme.md

 ### Creating the y scale

-Now we can use these bins to create our y scale.
+We can use these bins to create our y scale.
 First, let's create a y accessor function and place it at the top of our file.
 Now that we know the shape of the data that we'll use to create our data elements, we can specify how to access the y value in one place.

 ```js
 const yAccessor = (d) => d.length;